Best Countries to Study in Europe

 Employability Rate:

-- France has 12 universities in the 2025 Global University Employability Ranking, with École Polytechnique ranked at Number 10.
+- France is among the best-represented European countries in the 2026 GEURS rankings, with strong employer recognition for HEC Paris, École Polytechnique, PSL University, and INSEAD.
 High demand exists in business and the arts, with 85% of tertiary graduates employed within three years.

 Educational System Ranking: